justingrammens/THAT-2022-WI/EdgeImpulse/Nano-33-Sense/README.md

 and then run the script for your particular OS.

+For me this is

+`./flash_mac.command`

 This script uses the arduino CLI ( arduino-cli ) to install the arduino:mbed package and then upload the:
 `arduino-nano-33-ble-sense.ino.bin` file that has been built in the current directory

 Once this is complete your hardware will now be able to talk with the Edge Impulse cloud.

 I have included the zip file for your reference in this repository as well.
-It's located in the *arduino-nano-33-ble-sense* directory.
+It's located in the *arduino-nano-33-ble-sense* directory [here](https://github.com/justingrammens/THAT-2022-WI/tree/main/EdgeImpulse/Nano-33-Sense/arduino-nano-33-ble-sense).

 # Install Keys & Verify